jlevy/og-equity-compensation/README.md

 [**ordinary income**](https://www.investopedia.com/terms/o/ordinaryincome.asp), which includes wages and salary and interest, and
-[**capital gains**](https://www.investopedia.com/terms/c/capital_gains_tax.asp), the term for profit received from selling assets, including stocks.
+[**capital gains**](https://www.investopedia.com/terms/c/capital_gains_tax.asp), the term for profit gained by selling assets, including stocks.
 One key difference between ordinary income and capital gains is that assets can be sold for a profit or a loss, so this kind of income may be taxed differently, with the ability to track both gains and losses.